megalis-bretagne/parapheur-v5/README.md

 #### Matomo post-install setup

-`http://iparapheur.dom.local:9080` for the installation page.
+`http://iparapheur.dom.local/matomo/` for the installation page.
 Click "Next" on the firsts pages.
-Values are set by Docker's environment variables.
+Values should already set by Docker's environment variables.

 ```
 Matomo root user : admin